vivekchn24/Amazon_Sales_EDA/README.md

 To maintain uniqueness, only **PDF versions** of notebooks and insights are shared, not the original working code files.

 ---
-⭐ **If you found this useful for practice, feel free to star the repository.**
+⭐ **If you would like to have a similar dashboard or analysis for your business/project, feel free to contact me.**